-- i. all domains are within a single fractured limestone layer, the bench, allowing us to compare the spatial variation of the fracture network within this single layer; - ii. fractures in the bench have erosion-enhanced aperture and hence are easily detected in UAV photographs because of the high contrast between fracture and rock; - iii. the bench offers the largest exposure of a subhorizontal single layer; - iv. a qualitative review indicated that the fracture network complexity changes over short distances in the southwestern part of the bench; - v. our domains NE1 and NE2 were chosen to partly overlap with the area studied in Gillespie et al. (2011), allowing for a comparison of the results; - vi. in the area overlapping with the one of Gillespie et al. (2011), a qualitative review reveals a radial pattern of fractures that converge towards the fault (see Fig. 1b) S of the domain, which may impact the local fracture network geometry and topology; - vii. areas with preferably little erosion of the surface of the pavement help to reduce the number of false positives during the automatic extraction; - viii. there are areas with no obvious voids in the network, which may be caused by accumulations of remaining seaweed covering the fractures or missing parts of the pavement due to erosion.
+- 100 specific regions are: - i. all domains are within a single fractured limestone layer "the bench", allowing us to compare the spatial variation of the fracture network within this single layer, - ii. fractures in "the bench" have erosion-enhanced aperture and hence are easily detected in UAVphotographs because of the high contrast between fracture and rock, - iii. "the bench" offers the largest exposure of a sub-horizontal single layer, - iv. a qualitative review indicated that the fracture network complexity changes over short distances in the southwestern part of "the bench",

+- v. our domains NE1 and NE2 were chosen to partly overlap with the area studied in Gillespie et al. (2011), allowing a comparison of the results, - vi. in the area overlapping with the one of Gillespie et al. (2011) a qualitative review reveals a radial pattern of fractures that converge towards the fault (see Fig. 1b) S of the domain, which may impact the local fracture network geometry and topology, - 115 - vii. areas with preferably little erosion of the surface of the pavement help to reduce the number of false positives during the automatic extraction, - viii. areas with no obvious voids in the network which may be caused accumulations of remaining seaweed covering the fractures or missing parts of the pavement due to erosion.

-The size of the domains $(140 \text{ m}^2 \text{ each})$ was chosen to be as large as possible to prevent over-censoring of longer fractures, while still allowing for manual mapping in an appropriate amount of time.
+The size of the domains (140 m each) was chosen to be as large as possible, to prevent over-censoring of longer fractures, while still allow manual mapping in an appropriate amount of time.

-3 Methods
+3. Methods